istvan-fodor/twitter-scala-scraper/README.md

 # twitter-scala-scraper

-This is a Scala application that you can use to read tweets off of Twitter.
+This is a Scala application that you can use to read tweets off of Twitter and store in JSON format.
 To build from source, you need Java 8 and Maven 3.
 In the cloned directory build with  `mvn clean install`.
 After the build finished you can execute twitter-scraper-jar-with-dependencies.jar form the target folder on the command line:

 `cd target`